TRUE NORTH: The Search for American Truthtelling

 Chapter 2: "Brave Enough to Hope"_rough

-As planning for the International African American begins, community members are excluded from the telling of their story.
-And the museum tells a big lie that festers to this day.
+As the arduous, 23-year journey to open the International African American begins, community members are excluded from the telling of their story.
+And the museum board starts a big lie, that festers to this day.

 Chapter 3: "Same Sh#t, Different Day"_rough

-Charleston, and the nation, suffer another heartbreaking reminder of the human propensity for violence.
+Charleston (and the nation) suffer another heartbreaking reminder of the human propensity for racism and violence.
 And how is that used by the museum to advance its agenda.

 Chapter 5: "American Dreams"_rough